Signed in as:

 filler@godaddy.com

-EMDR (eye movement desensitization and reprocessing) is a special therapeutic technique that can be a very powerful treatment for people who have experienced trauma or are struggling with other distressing conditions.
+EMDR (eye movement desensitisation and reprocessing) is a special therapeutic technique that can be very powerful in treating trauma.
+It is the first line of intervention for PTSD.

 If you had traumatic experiences in your life you might have symptoms of PTSD.
 EMDR is a very effective way of treating PTSD symptoms.
 Book a discovery session to see how it can help you.